codecaine-zz/python_std_examples/readme.md

 2. Make sure the `ollama` service is running.
 3. Run the `main.py` script to generate the code examples.
 4. The generated markdown files will be saved in the `standard_library_documents` directory.
+5. If files already exist, they will not be replaced or processed.
+You can delete the existing files and run the program again to regenerate them.
+6. You can add more modules to the standard library dictionary to generate examples for additional modules.

 ## Dependencies